 - Barcode Scanning.
-Smart glasses provide image-based barcode reading with the built-in camera.
+AR smart glasses provide image-based barcode reading with the built-in camera.
 Image-based scanning is slower and less accurate than traditional barcode scanning.
-Thus, modern smart glasses applications use external barcode scanners to speed up processing.
+Thus, modern AR smart glasses applications use external barcode scanners to speed up processing.

 Of course, these measures are not convenient.
 Therefore, manufacturers are looking for ways to reduce the energy consumption of smart glasses and equip them with more powerful batteries to extend the working time on one charge.

 The future of AR for warehouse operations